 What is a pre-school?

-Pre-schools provide care and education sessions for children from 2 to 5 years.
-They provide opportunities to play and learn with other children.
+- Pre-schools provide care and education sessions for children from 2 to 5 years.

-Pre-schools are registered and inspected by Ofsted if they care for children for more than two hours per day.
+- If they take children for more than two hours per day they must be registered and inspected by Ofsted.
 Inspection reports can be viewed on the Ofsted website.

 What are the fees?